KimRass/warehouse/Database/README.md

 ## Conceptual Data Modeling
 - Conceptual models offer a big-picture view of what the system will contain, how it will be organized, and which business rules are involved.
 - They are usually created as part of the process of gathering initial project requirements.
+- 사용자 관점에서 Data requirements를 식별합니다.
 ## Logical Data Modeling
 - Logical models are less abstract and provide greater detail about the concepts and relationships in the domain under consideration.
 One of several formal data modeling notation systems is followed. ***These indicate data attributes, such as data types and their corresponding lengths, and show the relationships among entities.*** Logical data models don’t specify any technical system requirements.
 ### ***Database Normalization***
 - Source: https://en.wikipedia.org/wiki/Database_normalization
 - Database normalization is the process of structuring a database, usually a relational database, in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
 - Objectives:
-	- To free the collection of relations from undesirable insertion, update and deletion dependencies.
+	- ***To free the collection of relations from undesirable update, insertion and deletion dependencies.***
-	- To reduce the need for restructuring the collection of relations, as new types of data are introduced, and thus increase the life span of application programs.
+	- ***To reduce the need for restructuring the collection of relations, as new types of data are introduced, and thus increase the life span of application programs.***
 - When an attempt is made to modify (update, insert into, or delete from) a relation, the following undesirable side-effects may arise in relations that have not been sufficiently normalized:
-	- Update anomaly: For example, a change of address for a particular employee may need to be applied to multiple records (one for each skill).
+	- Update anomaly: For example, a change of address for a particular employee may need to be applied to multiple records.
 If the update is only partially successful – the employee's address is updated on some records but not others – then the relation is left in an inconsistent state.
 Specifically, the relation provides conflicting answers to the question of what this particular employee's address is.
 	- Insertion anomaly: There are circumstances in which certain facts cannot be recorded at all.
-For example, the details of any faculty member who teaches at least one course can be recorded, but a newly hired faculty member who has not yet been assigned to teach any courses cannot be recorded, except by setting the Course Code to null.
+For example, the details of any faculty member who teaches at least one course can be recorded, but a newly hired faculty member who has not yet been assigned to teach any courses cannot be recorded, except by setting the Course Code to NULL.
 	- Deletion anomaly: Under certain circumstances, deletion of data representing certain facts necessitates deletion of data representing completely different facts.
-For example, if a faculty member temporarily ceases to be assigned to any courses, the last of the records on which that faculty member appears must be deleted, effectively also deleting the faculty member, unless the Course Code field is set to null.
+For example, if a faculty member temporarily ceases to be assigned to any courses, the last of the records on which that faculty member appears must be deleted, effectively also deleting the faculty member, unless the course code field is set to NULL.
 - Normalization is a database design technique, which is used to design a relational database table up to higher normal form.[9]
 The process is progressive, and a higher level of database normalization cannot be achieved unless the previous levels have been satisfied.
 #### Satisfying 1NF(First Normal Form)
 - Only atomic columns.